0x3n0/dotfiles/README.md

 ## Instalation DWM

-go directly to the directory file `.config/dwm` then compile
+directly to the .config/dwm directory file and then compile
 ```bash
 sudo make clean install
 ```